Issue

 While both the flu and COVID-19 are respiratory illnesses caused by viruses, they differ in how severe the infection can be, how they spread (transmission) and the risks of complications.
 A key difference is that severe illness is more common with a COVID-19 infection than with the flu.

 Older adults are at a much higher risk of severe symptoms and complications from COVID-19.
-The latest guidance from the National Advisory Committee on Immunization (NACI) strongly recommends COVID-19 vaccination for all adults 65 years of age of older, residents of long-term care homes, individuals with underlying medical conditions, individuals belonging to First Nations, Métis and Inuit communities, and members of racialized and other equity-deserving communities.
+The latest guidance from the National Advisory Committee on Immunization (NACI) strongly recommends COVID-19 vaccination for all adults 65 years of age of older, residents of long-term care homes, individuals with underlying medical conditions, individuals belonging to First Nations, Métis and Inuit communities, members of racialized and other equity-deserving communities.

 Media Attachments Related Posts